 Carry out maintenance inspections of power generators more efficiently and save time with digital checklists.

-Every 3 to 6 months, start the generator - Diesel fuel decomposes when idling.
-Therefore it is important to run the generator for a few minutes every 3 to 6 months during maintenance to prevent it from rusting.
-This also ensures that the generator is in good operating condition.
+1. Regular operation - The engine oil will degrade if it sits idle for a long time.
+Therefore, every 3 to 6 months, it is important to run the generator for a few minutes during maintenance to prevent corrosion.
+This will also ensure that the generator remains in good working condition.

-Anyone who relies on paper-based inspections quickly struggles with the problem of missing audit reports and documentation logs.
-Losing the history of measured values, parameters and damage to a generator is problematic and leads to double work.
-Replacing paper checklists with a reliable mobile inspection application such as Lumiform can maximize the usability of a diesel generator.
+Those who rely on paper-based inspections quickly struggle with the problem of missing audit reports and documentation logs.
+Losing the history of a generator's readings, parameters and damage is problematic and leads to duplication of effort.
+Replacing paper checklists with a reliable mobile inspection app like Lumiform simplifies using maintenance recording and inspection checklists, and planning for future maintenance intervals.

 With Lumiform, maintenance teams can: